top of page

 Donate

-The easiest way to support our cause is to Donate to Eyu-Ethiopia!
+The easiest way to support our cause is to donate to Eyu-Ethiopia!
 We sincerely appreciate all contributions and are grateful to our donors.
 If you are interested in fundraising, please contact info@eyuethiopia.org and we will be in touch with a fundraising kit that includes publicity information and educational materials.

 Volunteering

 We are grateful for the time and effort of volunteers in Ethiopia and elsewhere.
-If you are interested in joining our team of volunteers, please fill out this form .
+If you are interested in joining our team of volunteers, please fill out this form.

-Contact
+Contact us

 bottom of page